GitHubSecurityLab/gh-qldb/README.md

-  help        Help about any command install     Install a local CodeQL database in the QLDB directory info        Returns information about a database stored in the QLDB structure
+  help        Help about any command install     Install a local CodeQL database in the QLDB directory info        Returns information about a database stored in the QLDB structure list        Returns a list of CodeQL databases stored in the QLDB structure

 Flags:
   -h, --help   help for gh-qldb